Javascript is not enabled.

 Outpatient rehabilitation starts after inpatient rehabilitation ends, or in some cases directly after the hospital stay.
 Sessions are usually a few times per week.
 In addition to the kinds of therapies available at an inpatient facility, patients may get vocational rehab, pool therapy, driving evaluations, help with using a wheelchair and the opportunity to use virtual reality or robotic therapy, according to the American Academy of Physical Medicine & Rehabilitation.

 Ifejika suggests patients look into day rehab programs in their area, as Nichols did.
-They are intense programs, five days per week, some with transportation.
+They are usually intense programs, up to five days per week, some with transportation.
 And if you’re given exercises to do in between appointments, Williams says, it’s important to do that “homework” to maximize your recovery.

 Regaining independence